lassemt/AE-Expressions/README.md

 ```

 ### Calucalte size of path
 Note: this don't include tangents.
+And Bodymovin is not supporting es6+.
 ```
 function pathBounds(points) {
 	let minX = points[0][0],